- A broken hip (also called hip fracture) is a fracture that occurs in the femur (thigh bone) and often requires surgery.

-- The causes of hip fractures include traumatic injuries, stress injuries, pathologic conditions, medication side effects and low body weight
+- Causes of hip fractures include traumatic injuries, stress injuries, pathologic conditions, medication side effects and low body weight.

-- The most prevalent risk factors for broken hips are age, malnutrition, ethnicity, gender, physical inactivity and smoking
+- The most prevalent risk factors for broken hips are family history of osteoporosis, age, malnutrition, ethnicity, gender, physical inactivity and smoking.

 - Surgery is the most effective way of treating a hip fracture.
-However, the orthopedic doctor can determine if treatment without surgery is to be attempted
+However, an orthopedic doctor can determine if treatment without surgery is an option.

 - Hip fractures can be deadly for seniors with consequences such as pneumonia, accelerated dementia, pulmonary embolism, infection, and heart failure.

 The hip is a ball-and-socket joint where two or more bones converge.
 The ball forms the head of the femur (thigh bone), and the socket, called the acetabulum, is the curved part of the pelvic bone.
 The top of the thigh bone and parts of the pelvic bone meet to form the hip.
 A broken hip, frequently requiring surgery, is a fracture that most often occurs in the femur.

 More than 300,000 Americans 65 or older are hospitalized each year with hip fractures of different types, and of those, only approximately 25% survive the initial 12 months following their fracture, while the rest live longer, though with a diminished quality of life.
 Physical therapy and exercise can nevertheless restore a good part of the sufferer’s strength and walking ability.